martinov/ndpbot/README.md

 # ndpbot
 A Slackbot for NDP used to manage things like scheduling of resources and other cool stuff.
-Based on Botkit.
+Based on [Botkit](http://howdy.ai/botkit).

+## You need a token
+Go to [Slack](http://my.slack.com/services/new/bot) and create a new token.

-## Start with
+## Start the bot
     $ token=<token> nodemon bot.js

 ## Docker step-by-step